- Looking to get started with music production but don’t know which DAW to buy?

 A good example of this is the FPC; a stock VST that allows the user to map computer keyboard keys to the pads of an on-screen version of the classic Akai MPC.

-Probably the most useful feature, when getting started in FL Studio, is called the step sequencer.
+Probably the most useful feature, when getting started in

 Most users of this program will be able to identify the step sequencer as one of the ‘staple’ tools within this DAW.
 The step sequencer functions as a ‘beat-grid’ of sorts, allowing for any sound or sample to be placed on the grid and be triggered as a part of a sequence.